Review of a scam

 About a year ago I submitted details of the initial loan to Cartel/Consumer Credit Litigation Solicitors for their consideration for a possible refund but have heard nothing since I submitted further details in October to the above mentioned solicitors.

 Thus I paid my loan in full for 6 years before moving on to another lender.
-In the event (it seems slight now) of getting anything back from that loan agreement, or not as the case may more likely be, where does that leave me in respect of Cartel and any charges?
+In the event (it seems slight now) of getting anything back from that loan agreement, or not as the case may more likely be, where does that leave me in respect of Cartel Client Review and any charges?
 I recall paying a modest fee at the outset to them by way of a cheque, and was told 'no refund no further fee' but do you have any thoughts on that?

 Regards